weaveworks/weave/site/features.md

     host# weave connect --replace $NEW_HOST1 $NEW_HOST2

-For complete control over the peer topology, automatic discovery can be disabled with the `-nodiscovery` option to `weave launch`.
+For complete control over the peer topology, automatic discovery can be disabled with the `--no-discovery` option to `weave launch`.
 In this mode, weave will only connect to the addresses specified at launch time and with `weave connect`.

 ### <a name="container-mobility"></a>Container mobility